Soldier of Orange (musical): Location

 The show takes place in a former flight hangar, that is converted into a theatre.
 The location of the so-called TheaterHangaar is former military airport Valkenburg between Wassenaar, Katwijk and Leiden, a suitable, historical place.
 A foyer with a bar and restaurant is placed in front of the hangar.

 SceneAround

 Producer Robin de Levita invented a new theatrical performance solution for Soldier of Orange – The Musical: a rotating auditorium in the center of a venue with 1100 seats.
 He named it SceneAround.
 The auditorium is placed on a turntable.
 The audience rotates from scenery to scenery, accompanied by 180 degree projections on panel screens around the auditorium.
 Both the auditorium and the screens are motorized and automated.
 The set is built around the auditorium.
 Almost every scenery has its own set.
-There is even a ‘sea’ and the runway of the airport is also part of the set.
+There is even a ‘sea’ and the outdoor runway of the airport is also part of the set.